 Matanzas will have a café designed by American artist Magdalena Campos

 Cienfuegos will have a space on the water called “Mar Adentro”, where 4 visual artists and 2 architects will create an artistic space on the old dock where boats used to come in to Cienfuegos.

 Un lugar en el campo (a place in the countryside, near the national highway) will have a one kilometer stretch of pavement in the form of a figure 8, or infinity symbol, for visitors to walk, talk, sit, recreate, and appreciate art.
 There will be benches and trees put in as well.

 The invited artist’s list is not yet public – we will be posting the full list plus interviews with artists once the list is out.

 How do I go

 In order to navigate the large festival and gain access to behind-the-scenes cocktails, dinner parties and exhibits, CET has a Biennial-focused trip that will unlock the best of the 2019 event.
 It will offer personal encounters and workshops with artists and musicians, along with other special experiences.
 Check it out here.
 CET also works on customized visits for groups of all size for visitors that want to enjoy the Biennial with white glove treatment and preferred access.
-Contact email@example.com to start planing your trip.
+Contact firstname.lastname@example.org to start planning your trip.